SCCF 2023 – 2024 GRANT RECIPIENTS

 MEASURABLE OUTCOMES

-• 85% of participants will report increased knowledge of college/trade school eligibility requirements and financial aid options
+• 97% of the students reported increased knowledge of college/trade school, eligibility requirements and financial aid options.

 WEBSITE